aws-solutions/content-localization-on-aws/README.md

 ## Collection of operational metrics

-This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+This solution collects anonymized operational metrics to help AWS improve the quality of features of the solution.
 For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/content-localization-on-aws/operational-metrics.html).